-Sometimes the simplest medical process is still an opening for an app to succeed.
-There are vision-related apps that can give you a rudimentary eye test, identify astigmatism, check for color blindness, and more.
-This is typically yet another appointment that you have to make in advance, arrange time off for work for, or get childcare arranged for…certainly not convenient.
-If there’s a doctor-approved app that can take care of some of the running around that eye appointments require, you better believe that it will draw significant interest.
-Think of other routine visits with specialists where an app would make things more convenient, or check existing ones to see how you could improve on them.
+If there’s a doctor-approved digital health app that can take care of some of the running around that eye appointments require, you better believe that it will draw significant interest from patients.
+Think of other routine visits with specialists where a smartphone app would make things more convenient, or check existing ones to see how you could improve on them.

 App: C25K (Couch to 5 K)